$125 off any CGM Plan. Use code WINTER125

 Foods containing added sugar and refined carbs, like sodas, instant noodles, fast foods, and desserts, have also been shown to interfere with sleep quality.
 A high intake of trans fats and calories may also contribute to insomnia, and eating fatty foods before bed has also been linked to poor sleep.

 Caffeine and alcohol consumption can also influence sleep.
-Researchers recommend sticking to caffeine consumption in the morning to avoid sleep disruption and decreasing overall amounts to tolerance.
+Researchers recommend sticking to caffeine consumption in the morning to avoid sleep disruption and decrease overall amounts to tolerance.
 High alcohol consumption is also associated with poorer sleep quality and shorter sleep duration.

 3) Create a Sleep-Conducive Environment